The quantum trace as a quantum non-abelianization map: Equivariant skein algebras and character varieties

-It has been defined for closed surfaces by Bonahon and Liu in \cite{BonahonLiu} and its extension to surfaces with boundary is straightforward.
+A very similar isomorphism was defined for closed punctured surfaces by Bonahon-Liu and Bonahon-Wong in \cite{BonahonLiu, BonahonWong2} and its extension to punctured surfaces with boundary is straightforward.
 However, it will be useful to have an explicit description of this morphism, especially on triangles; we now spend some time in doing so.

 The morphism $\Phi_{\ell}$ is the linear extension of a sequence of three bijections

 where the first set $K_{\Delta}$ is the basis of balanced monomials of $\mathcal{Z}_{\omega}(\mathbf{\Sigma}, \Delta)$ and the next two sets are defined as follows.